Diana Prince (DC Extended Universe): Other appearances

-Saturday Night Live
+Shazam!

-Gadot reprised her role as Diana/Wonder Woman in a non-canon skit as part of hosting Saturday Night Live in October 2017.
-Two lesbian characters, portrayed by Kate McKinnon and Aidy Bryant, are shipwrecked on Themyscira and encounter Diana, who shares a kiss with McKinnon's character.
-This was done in reference to Wonder Woman's occasional portrayal as bisexual in the comics, though the character has yet to be characterized as such in the DCEU.
+In the animated end credits sequence in the 2019 film Shazam!, Wonder Woman was seen punching a subdued villain before riding in the Batmobile with Shazam.

 Advertising

 Clips of Gadot as Wonder Woman as seen in Wonder Woman 1984 are featured in a 2021 DirecTV advertisement along with professional tennis player Serena Williams, with Williams being inserted into the film dressed as Wonder Woman after a customer inadvertently merges the two figures on his television screen.

-Video Games
+Video games

-Gadot's Wonder Woman appears as skins in the mobile version of the video game's Injustice: Gods Among Us and Injustice 2.
-She also features as a character in the DC Movie Pack for Lego DC Super-Villains.
+Gadot's Wonder Woman appears as skins in mobile versions of the video games Injustice: Gods Among Us and Injustice 2.
+She is also featured as a character in the DC Movie Pack for Lego DC Super-Villains.